projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-blk.rst

 ##########

 The virtio-blk device is a simple virtual block device.
-The FE driver (in the UOS space) places read, write, and other requests onto the virtqueue, so that the BE driver (in the SOS space) can process them accordingly.
+The FE driver (in the User VM space) places read, write, and other requests onto the virtqueue, so that the BE driver (in the Service VM space) can process them accordingly.
 Communication between the FE and BE is based on the virtio kick and notify mechanism.